Bu Zhi: Lady Bu

 Lady Bu, personal name Bu Lianshi (步練師) (Note: While Records of the Three Kingdoms did not record Lady Bu's personal name, the Jiankang Shilu mentioned that her personal name was "Lianshi," so she was also known as "Bu Lianshi."), also known as Empress Bu, was a relative of Bu Zhi who originally lived in Lujiang, but after Sun Ce conquered the region, she moved to Jiangdong, where she became the concubine of Sun Ce's brother, Sun Quan.
-She bore him two daughters, Sun Luban and Sun Luyu.
+They had two daughters, Sun Luban and Sun Luyu.

 In Romance of the Three Kingdoms

 Bu Zhi is a minor character in the 14th-century historical novel Romance of the Three Kingdoms, which romanticises the events before and during the Three Kingdoms period.
 He first appears in chapter 43 as one of the scholars from Wu who challenged Zhuge Liang to a debate just before the Battle of Red Cliffs.
 He appears again in chapter 68 as Sun Quan's representative to meet Cao Cao to discuss peace terms after the Battle of Ruxu (217).
 His final appearance is in Chapter 83 before the Battle of Yiling.
 When Liu Bei is leading his forces to attack Sun Quan, Bu Zhi suggests to Sun Quan to arrest Fan Qiang (范疆) and Zhang Da (張達) – the men who murdered Zhang Fei – and send them, along with Zhang Fei's head, to Liu Bei as an act of appeasement.
 Later in the chapter, he voices his objection to Sun Quan putting Lu Xun in command of the Wu army to resist Liu Bei's invasion.